cloud-ark/kubeplus/README.rst

 Kubernetes API Add-on for Platform-as-Code
 ============================================

 Kubernetes Custom Resources and Custom Controllers, popularly known as `Operators`_, extend Kubernetes to run third-party softwares directly on Kubernetes.
-KubePlus API Add-on simplifies creation of platform stacks consisting of Custom and built-in resources in multi-Operator environments.
-The main benefit of using KubePlus to end users are the following:
+KubePlus API Add-on simplifies creation of platform workflows consisting of Custom and built-in resources in multi-Operator environments.
+The main benefit of using KubePlus to application/microservice developers are:

 - easily discover static and runtime information about Custom Resources available in their cluster
 - easily define bindings between Custom and/or built-in Resources which are resolved at runtime